TimHortonsPotluck/Particle-Sim-v1/README.md

 # Particle-Sim-v1
 Little particle sim

+For some reason I originally called it "LoopTest".

 I think the entire "Release" folder is necessary in order for it to run, but I don't know.
 You can click the mouse to add more particles.